yshirai999/Erdos-project/README.md

 - Hyperparameter tuning will be performed for each model on the validation set.
 - Root mean square error in predictions will be estimated on the testing set for each model.
 - The final goal is to understand which model achieves minimal RMSE on the validation test, which will be reported in our delivery.

+## Installation

+- Download the repo locally
+- To install the conda environment, run in the terminal `conda env create --name AI_Predictions --file=environment.yml`